smanouab/Sim.StableProc/README.md

 # 🌋 Python-Package-for-Stable-Driven-SDE-Simulation

-The package Sim.StableProc  provides a simuation of weak solution for stable driven stochastiques differential equations.
-Under suitable conditions we ensure stability of the Euler-Maruyama scheme.
+The package Sim.StableProc  provides a simuation of approximate solution for stable driven stochastiques differential equations.
+Under suitable conditions that ensure stability of the Euler-Maruyama scheme.

  🌋 For more details, see :

  ## Solym M. Manou-Abi (2025) .
-Weak approximation for stable-driven stochastic differential equations.
+Strong rates of approximation for stable-driven stochastic differential equations.

 # 📋 Description